A combinatorial spanning tree model for knot Floer homology: A cube of resolutions for HFK

-make sense now that we have distinguished basepoints in $\OO$ from those in $\XX$.
-We shall use these maps to describe the differentials in the spectral sequence $\SS^{\Omega}_\FF$.
+defined in Section \ref{sec:psi}, which count disks that go over the basepoints in $\X$.
+We shall use these maps to describe the differentials in the spectral sequence $\SS^{\r}_\FF$.
 The following lemma will be useful.